Bennett-Heung/Credit-Card-Fraud-Detection/README.md

 *Note: these are average AUPRCs of the validation sets.*

 **Key Findings**
-* Logisitc Regression had the highest Recall score, but returned a very low Precision score, F1 score and AUPRC.
-* Random Forest Classifier had the highest Precision score.
-* XGBoost Classifier has the highest Recall score, F1 score, AUROC and AUPRC.
-* XGBoost Classifier is the preferred (baseline) model - consistent with top scores; a steady recall without the cost of significantly less precision and vice versa.
+* XGBoost Classifier is the preferred (baseline) model, prior to resampling and hyperparameter tuning.

 After resampling and hyperparameter tuning, the model with the highest AUPRC is the tuned XGBoost Classifier, as shown in  Table 3.
 This model is the model selected for evaluation with the test set.